joerx/browserify-fu/Readme.md

 Having a shortcut is cool, but still one keypress too much.
 How about automatic build whenever something changes?
 Meet `watchify`.

-- Has a CLI as well, `watchify $input -o $output`, etc.
+- Can integrate with browserify API, but not exactly trivial (see `./watch.js`)
-- For complex option it can integrate with browserify API, see `./watch.js`
+- CLI: use like babelify: `watchify $input -o $output`, etc. (won't output anything, but works)

 ## v0.6 Source Maps